 Successful event managers at the peak of their career are driven, highly organised professionals – but did they all start out that way?
 If you’re lucky, you might have these personal traits, those innate qualities that come naturally to you, plus perhaps the patience and stamina which certainly contribute to making you the right kind of personality for event management.

 But what other personality traits might benefit a career in event management?
-And how are these different to the actual personal skills you might need to learn or further develop a successful role in events?
+What are the most wanted event management skills?
+And how are these different from the actual personal skills you might need to learn or further develop a successful role in events?
 Have a look at what the experts from event management training and placement specialists, Event Academy, have to say.

 1) Great Communication Skills